Medicine M.D - 2019 Entry

-The Doctor of Medicine degree scheme provides opportunities for clinically qualified candidates to undertake a two year full-time Doctoral level research project at Lancaster (or part-time pro-rata).
+The Doctor of Medicine degree scheme provides opportunities for clinically qualified candidates to undertake a two year Doctoral level research project at Lancaster.

-Our links with many NHS trusts provide a wide range of opportunities for medically related research.
+Our links with the Lancaster Medical School and many NHS trusts provide a wide range of opportunities for medically related research.
 You will be supervised by a clinical supervisor and a member of academic staff in Biomedical and Life Sciences or the Medical School.

 |Full Time (per year)||Part Time (per year)|

 |Overseas||£16,790 - £24,290||£8,640 to £12,390|

 The University will not increase the Tuition Fee you are charged during the course of an academic year.